 To make Sweet and Spicy raw mango chutney

 Peel the mangoes and grate them.
 Measure it.
 My grated mangoes were about 1 kg.
-As sizes of the mangoes may vary please adjust sugar and spices accordingly.
+As the sizes of the mangoes may vary please adjust sugar and spices accordingly.
 These quantities are for 1 kg grated mango.

 Cover and set aside for 4-5 hours.
 Now on slow flame heat mango mixture till it thickens and all the sugar dissolves.
 It takes around ½ an hour.
 Keep stirring the mixture while on flame because as it thickens it may stick to the bottom of the pan.

 Remove from the flame and leave uncovered for the chutney to cool completely.
 Store this chutney in an airtight glass container.
 Pickles and chutneys should always be stored in glass containers.

-It can be stored for more than one year.
+You can store it for more than one year.